 - Acquiring an overview of the major currents and approaches in postcolonial theories.

 - Studying Europe's internal forms of colonial/postcolonial relations.

 - Learning to apply postcolonialism’s analytical tools at cultural, social and textual levels.

-- Establishing connections with fields including gender, critical race, migration and diaspora studies.
+- Establishing connections with fields including conflict studies, gender, critical race, migration and diaspora studies.

 The minor Postcolonial Studies consist of four compulsory course modules (30 EC).
 The courses include lectures, seminars readings, film and documentary screenings, museum visits, individual and group presentations and assignments include essays.
 The courses aim to be interactive and students are encouraged to raise questions, promote debate, offer criticisms and contribute to the course contents.